 Maldives imposed a 10 year moratorium on catching or harming of turtles in 1995.
-The moratorium was renewed in 2005 extending further 10 years with ban on egg-harvesting.
-Maldives is also a signatory for the IOSEA MoU singed on April 2010.
+The moratorium was renewed in 2005 extending further 10 years with ban on egg-harvesting from 14 turtle nesting islands.
+Maldives is also a signatory for the IOSEA MoU signed on April 2010.